 We just celebrated 10 years in the MENA region with our office in Dubai.
 We successfully handed over projects like Al Rahji Bank HQ in Riyadh, Khalifa University in Abu Dhabi, and Nakheel Mall in Dubai.
 RSP won numerous company and individual awards in the past few years recognising our contribution to the design and construction industry in the region.

 What inspired you to become an architect?

 My parents both are architects and my father successfully ran his office for over 35 years before retiring.
-I have early memories of doing homework in his office from where I observed his passion, his creativeness, and his eye for detail.
+I have early memories of doing homework in his office where I observed his passion, his creativity, and his eye for detail.
 I must have been 10 when I realised that this is what I want to do in my life- to continue the legacy of Steinhauer architects.

 RSP has won many awards for its work.
 Could you please name some of them?
 Which project is close to your heart?

 RSP has been fortunate to be recognised internationally globally for our projects abroad highlighting our efforts in sustainability and innovative buildings.

 Locally, we are very proud to annually received awards for projects and individuals in the company including me.
 In 2019 I was named Executive of the Year by MEC Awards and in the same year, we won Architectural Firm of the Year.
 In 2020, the monumental project Hindu Mandir bagged Project of the Year under Retail &Public Facilities category in MEC Awards and Concept of the Year for CID Awards.

 Khalifa University was my first project at RSP and until today it is very close to my heart.
 I saw the project from design to completion and you get very attached through the process and the hard work you put in.
 It was a truly collaborative effort and success thanks to the university, our client, our design team, and later the contractor.
 Even years later when you walk down the internal spine you feel a sense of pride and happiness seeing it build and in use.